guillermo1996/CovCoExpNets/README.md

 ## Installation

-You can install foofactors like so:
+You can install SuCoNets like so:

 ``` r
 install.packages("SuCoNets")